Dhananjay4yu/Dhananjay4yu/README.md

 - 👯 I’m looking to collaborate on *Fintech projects*

-- 💬 Ask me about *Financial Technology, Data Structure, Object-Oriented Programming, Cybersecurity*
+- 💬 Ask me about *AI Technology, Data Structure, Object-Oriented Programming, Machine Learning*

 - 📫 How to reach me *dhananjaykumar7979711@gmail.com*